 Any business nowadays makes a large number of sales through their online stores, meaning, almost a majority of your revenue and, in some cases, all of your revenue comes from online shoppers.
-Considering how this is the case, shopping and communication that occurs online need to be natural, and the interface needs to be intuitive.
+Considering how this is the case, shopping, and communication that occurs online need to be natural, and the interface needs to be intuitive.
 Basically, both your workers and customers need to communicate with ease.
-Your shoppers need to use the online shop intuitively, and your employees need to answer their question and solve their problems as quickly as possible.
+Your shoppers need to use the online shop intuitively, and your employees need to answer their questions and solve their problems as quickly as possible.

 Based on the copious data collected, there are certain things that can always be used to improve your website.
 Context-sensitive self-service help, for example, is an improvement for any website in general, and in the following article, we will explain its impact on your website and its users.
 Here are some good reasons why your website needs context-sensitive self-service help.

 It improves the user experience

 User experience is among the essential factors that influence a website’s rank or domain authority.
 In other words, as long as your visitors stick around and browse your content, or make a purchase, i.e. go through conversions from a visitor to a customer, your site will perform well in terms of rank and visibility.
 Also, search engines love quality sites, and this is why user input is valued so much; when a lot of people love something, it is defined as high quality.

 With a context-sensitive self-service, you can create an elaborate guide on your site, using tooltips and pop-ups.
 This is extremely useful if your site is an online tool itself; you basically create a tutorial for your users, so that they can start using it immediately, without any prior training.